14-Day Food Itinerary for New Zealand

 Then, it’s onto New Zealand’s original wine region, Hawke’s Bay.
 It’s not just all about the wine though, as the region hosts one of the oldest farmers’ markets in New Zealand, while attractions surrounding manuka honey and chocolate are also on the menu.

-The Best Accommodation in Napier with Restaurants
+Accommodations in Napier with the Best Restaurants

 Day 6 – Explore Napier